crozone/iMac-G3-PC-Conversion/README.md

 ### Side ports

-Side ports will need to be extended from the motherboard IO panel and GPU, and onto a 3D printed side panel mounted in the original iMac G3 IO panel location (done, qbancoffee's project above).
+Side ports will need to be extended from the motherboard IO panel and GPU, and onto a 3D printed side panel mounted in the original iMac G3 IO panel location (done, Diepzeevogel's project above).

 ### PSU